Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/getting-started/introduction.md

 }
 {% endhighlight %}

-With the above snippet, nested elements—including generated content via `:before` and `:after`—will all inherit the specified `box-sizing` for that `.selector-for-some-widget`.
+With the above snippet, nested elementsâ€”including generated content via `::before` and `::after`â€”will all inherit the specified `box-sizing` for that `.selector-for-some-widget`.

 Learn more about [box model and sizing at CSS Tricks](https://css-tricks.com/box-sizing/).